-According to the Centers for Disease Control and Prevention, colorectal cancer is the third leading cause of cancer-related deaths in the United States.
-Many people who develop colorectal cancer have no symptoms during the early stages of the disease, which is why it is often discovered when it is too late.
+According to Dale J. Rosenberg, many people who develop colorectal cancer have no symptoms during the early stages of the disease, which is why it is often discovered when it’s too late.
 Fortunately, a simple screening colonoscopy can catch colorectal cancer easily and often stop it in its tracks.

 The main advantage of colonoscopy is that we look for polyps, which can lead to cancer.
-“The vast majority of polyps don’t cause any symptoms, they just grow silently,” says Dr. Dale Rosenberg, a board certified internist, gastroenterologist and Medical Director at Regional Gi.
+“The vast majority of polyps don’t cause any symptoms, they just grow silently,” says Dr. Dale Rosenberg, a board-certified, gastroenterologist at Regional Gi.
 “If someone is at average risk, the recommendation is that they start screening at age 50.
-If they have other colon cancer risk factors like a family history of polyps or colon cancer, they would start sooner, around age 40.”
-Due to evidence that AfricanAmericans develop colon cancer at a younger age, they should have their first screening around age 45.
+If they have other colon cancer risk factors like family history of polyps or colon cancer, they would start sooner, around age 40.”
+Due to evidence that African-Americans develop colon cancer at a younger age, they should have their first screening around age 45.
 Once a patient has had a colonoscopy, they do not need to have another one for a decade, unless polyps are detected or they experience a change in bowel habits.

-For more information regarding colon cancer screening, contact your primary care physician or call Regional Gi at (717) 869-4600.
+For more information regarding colon cancer screening, contact your primary care physician or call Regional Gi at (717) 869-4600, or visit our site.